Experimental investigation of stratified two-phase flows

 - Experiments in the hot leg model of the TOPFLOW facility

 - Picture galery of the "Schaufenster der Wissenschaft 2006" (Altmarktgalerie Dresden, 02.10.2006)

-This work is carried out in the frame of a current research project funded by the German Federal Ministry of Economics and Energy, support code: 150 1329.
+This work is based on a scientific project funded by the German Federal Ministry of Economics and Energy, support code: 150 1329.
 The authors assume the responsibility for the content.